Tips for answering interview questions

 Tell me about a time when you…

-Answering difficult questions about gaps in your CV
+Answering questions about a gap in your CV

-The Human Rights Commission states that employers should not ask general questions about health in job interviews.
-Instead, the questions should focus on checking that you don’t have mental or physical conditions that would prevent you from doing the specific job you’ve applied for.
+Employers will usually ask you if you have any mental or physical conditions that could prevent you from doing the job you’ve applied for.

-- If you are fully recovered, strike a balance between being honest, and making it clear that you are now ready to work and that your health won’t be a problem for the employer.
+- If you’re fully recovered from an illness, be honest and make it clear that your health won’t be a problem for the employer.

-- If your illness is chronic, you should let the employer know if you think it could affect your ability to do the job.
-Think about it from their point of view, and phrase your answer positively.
-For instance, "I have arthritis in my foot that prevents me from standing for more than an hour at a time.
-This has never been a problem in my 10 years of working at a desk, but I've been told it could spread to other parts of my body."
+- If you have an illness that could affect your ability to do the job, be honest and answer the question positively.
+For example, "I have arthritis in my foot that prevents me from standing for more than an hour at a time.
+This has never been a problem in my 10 years of working at a desk, but I've been told it could spread to other parts of my body in time."

 Workbridge offers a free service to help people with any form of disability to find work.
 You can contact them for support with your job search and interviews.

-If you've been in prison or had serious criminal convictions, approaching previous employers could be useful.
-They will know what you are like as an employee and work colleague and may offer you a job.
-They may also be able to give you a good reference.
+If you've been in prison or have serious criminal convictions, approaching previous employers could be useful when job hunting.
+They will know what you’re like as an employee and may offer you another job.
+They may also give you a good reference.

-It's important to disclose convictions to demonstrate your honesty.
-If you don't mention a serious conviction before you get the job and are found out, you risk being dismissed.
+It's important to tell the interviewer about any convictions to demonstrate your honesty.
+If you don't mention a serious conviction before you get the job and they find out about it, you risk being dismissed.
 The Criminal Records (Clean Slate) Act 2004 allows you to conceal some convictions that are more than seven years old.